 Who studies philosophy?
-How about comedian Stephen Colbert, political activist Dr. Martin Luther King Jr. and Nobel laureate Aung San Suu Kyi, for starters?
+How about comedian Stephen Colbert, political activist Dr. Martin Luther King Jr. and filmmaker and author Susan Sontag, for starters?
 The word “philosophia” means “love of wisdom,” and — true to their name — philosophers have challenged, enlightened and sustained human society since the time of the ancient Greeks.
 Clemson’s philosophy degree will help you gain a broad understanding of the human condition and develop the ability to bring critical thinking and organizational skills to creative problem solving.
 The philosophy major is especially well regarded as preparation for law and medical school.
 Graduates also pursue graduate work in a wide variety of humanities, social sciences and other disciplines.
-With three distinct emphasis areas: philosophy; law, liberty and justice; and religious studies, Clemson’s program is well equipped to meet your specific career goals.
+With two distinct emphasis areas — philosophy and law, liberty and justice — Clemson’s program is well equipped to meet your specific career goals.

 - Clemson’s Ethics Bowl public policy debate team has one of the most successful records of competitive debate in the United States.